eaplatanios/tensorflow_scala/README.md

      directory that is in `LD_LIBRARY_PATH`, or set `LD_LIBRARY_PATH` appropriately.

+### Compile the TensorFlow Scala API

-In order to compile, run the following command from within the `tensorflow_scala` directory:
+After making sure that the TensorFlow dynamic library is in the path, you can compile the Scala API by running the following command from within the `tensorflow_scala` directory:

 ```bash
 sbt compile